nicolacentonze/nicolacentonze/README.md

 # Hi Devs 👋

-I'm **Nicola Centonze**, a **Senior Frontend Developer** and **UI/UX Design enthusiast**.
+I'm **Nicola Centonze**, a **Front-end Engineer** and **UI/UX Design enthusiast**.
 My journey involves building intuitive user interfaces and refining the developer experience for modern web applications.

 - 👨‍💻 Currently working on [nuitral](https://github.com/nuitral), a native UI Suite for React and Vue designed to streamline theming and component integration for web applications.
 - 🦄 Exploring the intersections between **development** and **design** to simplify how they interact and become a true **UX Unicorn**.